Letters from the Specific Carbohydrate Diet support group

 also inhibits insulin release.
 This causes insulin levels to drop increasing

 the mobilization of free fatty acids from adipose tissue.
-Since glycogen is
+Since glycogen

 being used up, there occurs an increase in glucose transport to the muscle